LeapYear/areas-of-contribution/engineering-process.md

 <td valign="top"><ul>
   <li>Provides challenging feedback (kindly) and coaches teammates to change their behaviour</li>

-  <li>Teaches our engineering process to new Pivots and relates it back to XP/Agile principles</li>
+  <li>Teaches our engineering process to new teammates and relates it back to XP/Agile principles</li>

   <li>Recommends and proliferates team-wide changes to engineering process, to fix team pain-points.</li>